metaclass-nl/switch-language-example-globalize/README.md

 1. Point your browser at `./build/index.html` to run the application using the generated production files.
 Edit this file to display the application using a different locale (source code has instructions).

+### Limitations

+Uses webpack-dev-server for development, which has a security issues.
+Keep 'npm start' behind a firewall that only allows local access from the same machine!

+- If Globalize.js does not have a required number formatter (for the specified format and locale) you may get the following error:
+  TypeError: Globalize\[runtimeKey\] is undefined
+- If Globalize.js does not have a required date formatter (for the specified format and locale) you may get the following error: TypeError: locale(...).formatDate is not a function To prevent these errors:
+- Don't use formats on react widgets that you did not include formatters and parsers for.
+  The formatters and parsers supplied in src/converters are only those used by default by react widgets.
+If you need other formats you need to define more formatter and parser functions and include the file you defined them in so that Globalize Webpack Plugin will precompile them and include them in each of the locale chunks.
+- Don't use locales whose chunk with cldr data, formatters and parsers are not loaded.
+  Either include them through a script tag in you single html page or include them dynamically like App.changeLocale does.
+The names of the files are in manifest.json

 ## Globalize Webpack Plugin modes